southworkscom/BotBuilder-Samples/CSharp/core-CustomState/README.md

 ![Sample Outcome](images/outcome.png)

-Each of the documents contains the information related to the bot store type
+Each of the documents contains the information related to the bot store type:

 | UserData| ConversationData | PrivateConversationData |
 |----------|-------|----------|